-- The cutting motor cannot be started. - The coarse feed buttons can be used to move the object in a backwards direction only. - The specimen in the residual path area cannot be returned using the coarse feed buttons. - Cutting motor switches off prematurely in CONT (continuous stroke) operating mode. - HOME and STOP are lit up simultaneously.
+- Feed motion no longer occurs.
+The cutting motor cannot be started. - The coarse feed buttons can be used to move the object in a backwards direction only. - The specimen in the residual path area cannot be returned using the coarse feed buttons. - Cutting motor switches off prematurely in CONT (continuous stroke) operating mode. - HOME and STOP are lit up simultaneously.